Veto vs VyseMatchups

 Sentinel vs Sentinel Dynamics

 Both Veto and Vyse fill the Sentinel role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Sentinel performs better in direct competition.
-Our data clearly indicates Vyse is the stronger Sentinel pick when these agents face each other.
+Our data clearly indicates Veto is the stronger Sentinel pick when these agents face each other.

 In Sentinel vs Sentinel encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Vyse's statistical advantage suggests their specific Sentinel kit translates slightly better to winning these mirror encounters.
+Veto's statistical advantage suggests their specific Sentinel kit translates slightly better to winning these mirror encounters.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |